Treating the lumbar spine with chiropractic manipulation

 What is chiropractic?

-Chiropractic is a form of alternative medicine, invented in the 1890s.
-In its original form, chiropractic had a metaphysical element, in that it emphasized a belief that the body possesses an innate intelligence and that spinal disorders interfered with that intelligence via the central nervous system.
+Chiropractic is a form of alternative medicine, invented in 1895.
+In its original form, chiropractic had a metaphysical element, in that it emphasized a belief that the body possesses an intelligence starting from birth and that spinal disorders interfered with that intelligence via the central nervous system.
 Beliefs like these have served to foster skepticism and controversy around chiropractic care in general.

 Most chiropractors today mix the traditional chiropractic techniques of manual manipulation of the spine and joints with a more mainstream medical outlook.
-Chiropractic care tends to be holistic, and may incorporate lifestyle coaching, exercise, and general health advice.
-Chiropractic is considered to be a form of Complementary and Alternative Medicine (CAM).
+Chiropractic care tends to be holistic and may incorporate lifestyle coaching, exercise and general health advice.
+Chiropractic is a form of Complementary and Alternative Medicine (CAM).
 As such, a chiropractor may also engage in other alternative medical treatments, like ultrasound and traction.

 How do chiropractors treat lumbar spine conditions?

-When a patient presents with lower back pain, a chiropractor will take a complete medical history, order tests, and perform an examination to determine the cause.
-If the diagnosis is able to rule out an emergency condition and points toward more common injuries like bulging discs or spondylosis, the chiropractor will create a treatment plan which may include:
+When a patient complains of lower back pain, a chiropractor will take a complete medical history, order tests and perform an examination to determine the cause.
+If the diagnosis can rule out an emergency condition and points toward more common injuries like bulging discs or spondylosis, the chiropractor will create a treatment plan which may include:

-- Flexation and distraction – The patient lies prone on a table that is split in half horizontally.
-The chiropractor raises and lowers the lower half of the table in a repetitive sequence.
-This causes the joints, vertebrae, and muscles of the lower back to flex and stretch, with the goal of relieving pressure and tension and returning motion to the spinal joints.
+- Flexion-distraction.
+The patient lies flat on a table that is split in half horizontally.
+The chiropractor raises and lowers the bottom half of the table in a repetitive sequence.
+This causes the joints, vertebrae and muscles of the lower back to flex and stretch, with the goal of relieving pressure and tension and returning motion to the spinal joints.

-- Electrical stimulation – Electrical impulses may be conducted to the muscles of the lower back through electrodes placed on the patient’s body.
-The expected result of this procedure is to fatigue the muscles to point where they are forced to relax, thereby relieving tightness and stiffness.
+- Electrical stimulation.
+Electrical impulses may be conducted to the muscles of the lower back through electrodes placed on the patient’s body.
+The expected result of this procedure is to fatigue the muscles to the point where they are forced to relax, thereby relieving tightness and stiffness.

-- Manual manipulation – Manual manipulation is the main technique chiropractors use to relieve pain, and is commonly called an “adjustment.”
+- Manual manipulation.
+Manual manipulation is the main technique chiropractors use to relieve pain and is commonly called an “adjustment.”
 In manual manipulation, the chiropractor will use his or her hands to push and pull on the muscles and joints of the lumbar spine, as well as other areas that affect the lumbar spine.
 This manipulation may be gentle or more forceful.
-The goal is to relieve pain and pressure by correcting vertebral subluxations (a chiropractic term for out-of-alignment vertebrae) and re-aligning the spine.
+The goal is to relieve pain and pressure by correcting vertebral subluxations (out-of-alignment vertebrae) and re-aligning the spine.